Holiday Notice

 When Is the Definition of Done Created?

 The Definition of Done is created by the team during sprint planning.
-The goal is to create shared understanding before the sprint begins.
+Product owners are responsible for backlog refinement and bringing new product backlog items into the next sprint.
+The goal is to create a shared understanding regarding these items before the sprint begins.

 During sprint planning, the team will define specific criteria and actions for each user story or product increment.
 Ideally, this ensures consistent quality throughout the project.